-Our carefully curated event was attended by 180 people most focused on using finance as a tool for social change.
-They are too numerous to name here but they represented changemakers and leaders from around the world across the spectrum of critical players in the capital system.
+Our carefully curated event was attended by 180 people representing changemakers and leaders from around the world across the spectrum of critical players in the capital system.

 We also brought together wonderful people and organisations to moderate Solution Circles on topics as varied as systems change and the role of the public sector, finance and gender based violence, gender and energy and gender and climate change, and investing in adolescent girls.
 See the full list in the programme (updated post-event to reflect changes on the day).
 We also heard about some great resources on the day and have listed these on our resources page.

 STATE OF THE FIELD

 We reviewed the State of the Field, inviting Joy Anderson from Criterion Institute to share her perspective and passion.
 Some key themes were momentum, challenge, growth (but not fast enough), risk and the mythologies of risk, who sees themselves as having a seat in this room, and the importance of speaking each others’ languages.
 We talked about the exciting and increasing differentiation in investment vehicles, but also the challenge of being too focused.
 We talked about the climate movement and how well funded it has been, compared to gender lens investing, what we can learn and what we might do differently.
 We talked about power, and the road ahead, and we talked about being enough, right now.

 THE BIG PICTURE: WHY THIS MATTERS